 5. Tata Tiago

-Priced from Rs 3.26 lakh (ex-showroom, Delhi), the Tiago is a good-looking hatchback that features a stylish, yet practical interior and decent levels of equipment.
-Its size and features put it in a segment that's slightly above the other cars, but the 85hp, 1.2-litre engine is a bit lacklustre in terms of performance.
+Priced from Rs 4.40 lakh (ex-showroom, Delhi), the Tata Tiago is a good-looking hatchback that features a stylish yet practical interior and decent levels of equipment.
+Its size and features put it in a segment that's slightly above the other cars, but the 85hp, 1.2-litre engine feels a bit lacklustre in terms of performance.
 An AMT version is also on offer.
-A performance version and an all-electric version of the hatchback were showcased recently at Auto Expo 2018.

 6. Maruti Suzuki Celerio